Partial federal government shutdown

 A secure withdrawal management and stabilization facility is a facility certified by the Department of Health to provide withdrawal management and stabilization treatment under the supervision of a physician for individuals detained for involuntary treatment for substance use disorders.

-Secure withdrawal management and stabilization facilities will provide up 17 days of withdrawal management and substance use treatment for adults and adolescents over 13 years old who present a likelihood of serious harm to themselves or others, other’s property, or are gravely disabled due to a substance use disorder.
+Secure withdrawal management and stabilization facilities will provide up to an initial 120-hour initial detention and 14 days of civil commitment, not including weekends and holidays, of withdrawal management and substance use treatment for adults and adolescents over 13 years old who present a likelihood of serious harm to themselves or others, other’s property, or are gravely disabled due to a substance use disorder.

 Under Ricky’s Law community members entering treatment involuntarily and those who enter a less restrictive form of treatment are protected by the patient rights outlined by RCW 71.05.360 and 71.05.217.
 A list of these rights must be prominently displayed in all facilities providing these services.